haoxins/haoxins.github.io/archived/2021-programming-rust.md

 }
 ```

-> when we need to store elements of a different type in a vector,
+> when we need to store elements of a
+  different type in a `vector`,
-> we can define and use an enum!
+  we can define and use an `enum`!

 * Rust strings don't support indexing
   - A String is a wrapper over a `Vec<u8>`